Superchain Configuration

 is constructed such that the

-Guardian must be able to reset or unpause the
+Guardian must be able to unpause or extend the

 Pause Mechanism at any time.